V4Fire/Core/src/core/kv-storage/README.md

 ## Specifying a custom engine

-By default, in a browser, the module uses native `window.localStorage` and `window.sessionStorage` API-s, but you can specify your own engine by using the special factory function.
+By default, in a browser, the module uses native `window.localStorage` and `window.sessionStorage` API-s, but you can specify your engine by using the special factory function.

 ```js
 import { factory } from 'core/kv-storage';